 Sepsis can affect anyone at any time but it does tend to strike more often people at the extremes of life, the very old and the very young.
 As a result, children, particularly premature babies and infants, can be more susceptible to developing sepsis.

-In the United States, more than 42,000 children develop severe sepsis each year.
-Approximately 4,400 of them die – this is more than those who die of pediatric cancers.
+In the United States, more than 75,000 children develop severe sepsis each year.
+This works out to about 200 per day and the number is increasing by 8% every year.
+Almost 7,000 of these children die – this is more than those who die of pediatric cancers.
 Sepsis in the developing world is even more serious, causing many more deaths.

 In developing countries, many more children develop sepsis and many more die.
 Sepsis can occur from unsanitary conditions at birth, maternal infections that are passed on to the newborns, or preventable infections that may be more prevalent in countries with limited vaccinations and medical care.